Blue-Crescent/JJYReceiver/README.md

 GitHubの利用は初めてですので、お作法等ご容赦ください

 Please feel free to send pull request about this library.
 If you have any enhancements or bugfix.
-It seems similar time code format uses WWVB.
+It seems similar time code format uses in WWVB.
 It may be also works with WWVB protocol by making small modification.
 I don't implement parity check functionality due to that.

 I have put WWVB version code on another branch.
 [WWVB version](https://github.com/Blue-Crescent/JJYReceiver/tree/wwvb "See WWVB Branch")
 I can't check WWVB modification will be worked or not.
 Because, I can't receive WWVB wave due to geographical reason.